vinipachecov/multiple-docker-nginx/README.md

 - GIve VPC the correct inbound rules for access
 - give services access to the vpc
 - set env variables to aws containers
+- custom configuration for IAM deploy to aws